dimitri-edel/dte-workout-app/README.md

 ![pgaAdmin commiting the database](documentation/images/pg_admin_create_database_20.png)

 Now the database is ready to be used.
-At least for django it is, because django will authomatically map the models to this database when the **manage.py migrate** script is executed.
+At least for django it is, because django will automatically map the models to this database when the **manage.py migrate** script is executed.
 Alongside all the models that I will define in the scope of this project, django will also map models from other apps that I am going to use in this project, such as django-allauth, the users for django.contrib.auth and so on.

 ![pgAdmin save database](documentation/images/pg_admin_save_databse.png)